RavanH/xml-sitemaps-manager/readme.txt

 **Improvements**

+Reduces the number of database queries for:
-* Reduces 4 database queries for post type sitemap requests.
+* post type sitemap by 4
-* Reduces 5 database queries for the sitemap index request.
+* the sitemap index by 5
-* Reduces N database queries for taxonomy sitemap requests, where N is the number of terms in that taxonomy.
+* taxonomy sitemap by the number of terms in that taxonomy
-* Reduces 12 database queries from user sitemap requests.
+* user sitemap requests by the number of users.

 **Additional features**